What is protein?

 - If you are consuming protein shakes and bars remember to do it as part of a varied diet with lots of fresh produce.
 This will ensure you get enough vitamins and minerals to keep you healthy

 - Many protein supplements are made with artificial ingredients and sweeteners so if you do want to use these to “bulk up” or “slim down”, try going for a more natural variety.
-Our friends over at Jan de Vries stock a whole range of organic protein powders including Golden Greens Organic Hemp Protein which is 100% natural

 - Rather than automatically turning to your usual protein shake after exercising, you may find it beneficial to try our Balance Mineral Drink instead.
 This contains an array of vitamins and minerals including vitamin D and magnesium so helps to replace nutrients that may have been lost through exercise.
 Also, it has a refreshing, natural strawberry flavour so is super tasty too!